|4||Katherine, Northern Territory|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Melbourne air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Melbourne air currently meets the WHO annual air quality guideline value

 Good 13 US AQI